databricks/terraform-databricks-examples/modules/aws-exfiltration-protection/README.md

-# Provisioning AWS Databricks E2 with a Hub & Spoke firewall for data exfiltration protection
+# Provisioning AWS Databricks workspace with a Hub & Spoke firewall for data exfiltration protection

 This template provides an example deployment of AWS Databricks E2 workspace with a Hub & Spoke firewall for data exfiltration protection.
 Details are described in [Data Exfiltration Protection With Databricks on AWS](https://www.databricks.com/blog/2021/02/02/data-exfiltration-protection-with-databricks-on-aws.html).